Department of Biotechnology

 Dr.R.Srinath M.Sc., Ph.D Assistant Professor srinath.rajeswaran@kahedu.edu.in Click Here

-Mrs.A.Suchithra Assistant Professor suchithra.aruchamy@kahedu.edu.in Click Here
+Mrs.A.Suchithra MSc., (Ph.D) Assistant Professor suchithra.aruchamy@kahedu.edu.in Click Here

-Dr.R.Amsaveni M.Sc., Ph.D.
-Assistant Professor amsabiotech@gmail.com Click Here
+Dr.R.Amsaveni M.Sc., Ph.D., SET, PGDBD, M. Sc., Botany., Assistant Professor amsaveni.ramasamy@kahedu.edu.in Click Here

-Dr.P.S.Reethy Ph.D.
-Assistant Professor reethyramadas@gmail.com Click Here
+Dr.P.S.Reethy M.Sc., Ph.D.
+Assistant Professor reethy.sreedharan@kahedu.edu.in Click Here

 Mr.P.Balamurugan Ph.D.
 Assistant Professor balamurugan.pandiyan@kahedu.edu.in Click Here